Why do I keep testing VPNs?

 Can It Unblock Netflix?

-Unblocking Netflix has sort of becoming the primary operation of most VPN services.
+Unblocking the Netflix VPN ban has sort of becoming the primary operation of most VPN services.

 So, I always start off my findings with the Netflix test.